latest nhpb_banner 1__compressed

 Neighborhood Housing Services of Southern Nevada offer longer term rent assistance from income based housing.
 Anyone from senior citizens to the disabled on a fixed income will get help.
 Applications for programs that help with rent costs are offered from 1849 Civic Center Dr, North Las Vegas, NV 89030 and dial (702) 649-0998 for information.

-Section 8 Housing Choice Vouchers are available from multiple PHAs.
+Section 8 Housing Choice Vouchers are available from multiple PHAs, though there is often a wait due to demand/limited resources.
 They offer income subsidized homes, apartments, as well as public housing units.
-HCV vouchers, including emergency section 8 rent subsidized homes, assist the low income, poor, elderly, and disabled pay for a place to live.
-There are also expedited section 8 vouchers with no waiting list for a crisis.
+HCV vouchers, including emergency section 8 rent subsidized homes, assist the low income and help them pay for a place to live for longer term stability.

 • Rural Housing Authority (Rural Areas of Clark County).
 Call (775) 887-1795